 Since the liver helps to filter and convert harmful compounds, it’s a vital component in digestion and overall health.
 The antioxidants in kombucha may protect the liver from oxidative stress and damage induced by acetaminophen overdose.
 (22)(23)

 How to Make Kombucha

 Here is a simple recipe for making your own kombucha at home.
-This recipe makes about eight cups of kombucha, but you can also double the recipe to make more and you still only need one SCOBY disk.
+This recipe makes about eight cups of kombucha, but you can also double the recipe to make more, and you still only need one SCOBY disk.

 Yields: 8 cups

-- 1 large piece of cloth or dish towel to secure around the opening of the jar with a rubber band.
-It’s not recommended to use a cheese cloth since this allows particles to pass through.
+Secure this material around the opening of the jar with a rubber band.
+Do not use a cheese cloth, as it allows particles to pass through.
 You can even try using an old thin cotton t-shirt or some simple cotton fabric from any textile store.

-- 8 cups of water (preferably filtered, but people who use tap water feel this works fine too).
-Some prefer using distilled water which will contain less contaminants or metals than tap water will.
-Distilled water is inexpensive (only like 88 cents a gallon) and can be found at most large drug or convenience stores.
+I would use filtered water, if possible, but using tap water is also a viable option.
+Some prefer using distilled water, which contains less contaminants or metals than tap water.
+Distilled water is inexpensive (around 88 cents a gallon) and can be found at most large drug or convenience stores.

 1. Bring your water to boil in a big pot on the stovetop.
-Once boiling, remove from the heat and add your teabags and sugar, stirring until the sugar dissolves.
+Once boiling, remove from heat and add your teabags and sugar, stirring until the sugar dissolves.

 2. Allow the pot to sit and the tea to steep for about 15 minutes, then remove and discard tea bags.

 3. Let the mixture cool down to room temperature (which usually takes about one hour).
 Once it’s cooled, add your tea mixture to your big jar/bowl.
 Drop in your SCOBY disk and 1 cup of pre-made kombucha.